-Pursuant to Paragraph 9.25, Appendix 9C (Part A (11)) of the MMLR, the following table discloses the remuneration of Directors of the Company for the FYE 2021 on a named basis, stating the amount received or to be received from the Company and on a Group basis respectively:-
+Pursuant to Paragraph 9.25, Appendix 9C (Part A (11)) of the MMLR, the remuneration of Directors of the Company for the FYE 2022 on a named basis are detailed in the Company's Corporate Governance Report ("CG Report").
+For FYE 2022, the Board recommends Directors' fee of RM36,000 for Executive Directors and RM24,000 for Non-Executive Directors payable subject to shareholders' approval at the forthcoming AGM.